fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 All of the variables have the type *any*.
 It is not all that surprising, as no one has given them a type yet.
 There are a couple of ways to fix this, but first, we have to consider why this is accepted and where the type *any* came from.

-In TypeScript, every untyped variable whose type cannot be inferred implicitly becomes type [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).
-Any is a kind of "wild card" type which stands for <i>whatever</i> type.
+In TypeScript, every untyped variable whose type cannot be inferred implicitly becomes of type [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).
+Any is a kind of "wild card" type, which stands for <i>whatever</i> type.
 Things become implicitly any type quite often when one forgets to type functions.

 We can also explicitly type things *any*.
 The only difference between the implicit and explicit any type is how the code looks; the compiler does not care about the difference.